gdelarosa/gdelarosa/README.md

 # About Me 🤧

 I'm Gina.
 Currently quarantine chillin in California, USA ☀️ 🇺🇸.
 I build and work on apps with Swift every day.
-My bffs are Google search & StackOverflow.
-Off the tech clock I'm most likely doing one of the things below:
+My tech bffs are Google search & StackOverflow.
+Off the technical clock I'm most likely doing one of the things below:

 - Making beef jerky 🤠
 - Raging on Xbox playing Modern Warfare 👾